galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 ## ENA Submission Routes

 There are three routes via which one can submit data to ENA.
 1. The Webin Interactive portal, which allows you to submit data by filling out forms on your browser.
-This is what we will cover in this RDMBite,
+This is what we will cover in this tutorial,
 2. Webin-command-line interface, which allows submissions through a terminal, and
 3. Programmatic submission, which requires the submissions to be prepared as XML documents and then uploaded using cURL or Webin portal.